|Athletic Academic Services

 Athletic Academic Services now provides the New Student-Athlete Course for all student-athletes during their first year to help ease the transition to college.
 This course covers a variety of topics including time management, academic goal setting, NCAA rules and regulations, UM rules and requirements, study skills, writing and reading skills, and an introduction to other campus resources.
 For upperclassmen, career workshops are offered on various topics such as writing effective resumes, pursuing graduate degrees, interviewing techniques, and networking.

 Student-athletes also have the opportunity to get involved with the Griz in the Community program, where they volunteer to speak with youth in the local schools or participate in one-day service projects coordinated with community organizations.
 As volunteers with this program, student-athletes gain valuable experience but also have the opportunity to show their appreciation of the generous support provided by surrounding communities.

 The University of Montana not only has an outstanding athletic program, but it is also one of the best in the country in academics.
 UM student-athletes excel in the classroom with the help of three academic advisors, who work directly with approximately 300 student-athletes in all 14 sports.

 The office of Athletic Academic Services has proven its success semester after semester with the student-athletes overall receiving higher cumulative and term GPA’s and holding more term credits than the general student population.

-UM's commitment to academic excellence was strengthened in 1992, with the implementation of a program to help student-athletes with weekly tracking of academic progress, advising of course curriculum, tutoring, referring to campus support services, and upholding NCAA compliance regulations.
+UM’s commitment to academic excellence was strengthened in 1992, when Marie Porter was hired as Montana’s first Coordinator of Athletic Academic Services.
+She implemented a program to help student-athletes with weekly tracking of academic progress, advising of course curriculum, tutoring, referring to campus support services, and upholding NCAA compliance regulations.